Inventory Management

 1. Track key performance indicators like product performance, stock turn, sell-through, and inventory shrinkage.

-2. Use your POS or inventory system to print reports frequently.
+2. Use your POS or inventory management system to produce these reports regularly.

 Example: